relu/aurelcanciu.com/about.md

   creditlink: https://www.flickr.com/photos/adrian_kingsley-hughes/
 ---

-Hey there! --- I'm Aurel Canciu, a passionate freelance web developer living in the beautiful city of Sibiu, Romania.
+I'm Aurel Canciu, a passionate freelance web developer living in the beautiful city of Cluj-Napoca, Romania.
 I love working with new and inovative technologies, getting involved in cool projects and meeting clever and interesting people.